caramirezal/vihCohort/README.md

 ## LASSO cross validation

 In the next figure shows the performance of lasso *vs* the train/test ratio.
 Train (test) MSE curve is shown in red (green).
 Note that two axis scales are shown.
-The training (test) curve scale is shown at the left (right).
+The test (train) curve scale is shown at the left (right).

 ![](figures/cvVsTrainSize.jpg)